FUMO: Prior-Modulated Diffusion for Single Image Reflection Removal: Methods

 \section{Methods}

-The core of this work is to leverage a pretrained VLM to extract guidance priors that provide spatial cues for single image reflection removal, improving detail preservation and color consistency in the recovered transmission.
+The core of this work is to derive explicit guidance priors from the mixed image and use them to modulate diffusion-based reflection removal.
 The overall framework is illustrated in~\cref{fig:framework}.

-In this section, we begin by extracting two complementary priors, an intensity prior and a high-frequency prior, which are introduced in~\cref{sec:prior_extract}.
-These priors are then converted into a spatial gate and injected into the diffusion denoising U-Net to perform coarse restoration, while a lightweight refinement module further improves geometric consistency and detail coherence.
-The full architecture is described in~\cref{sec:framework}.
-Finally, the training losses are provided in~\cref{sec:P_training_strategy}.
+In this section, we first introduce two complementary priors in~\cref{sec:prior_extract}.
+These priors form a spatial gate that modulates conditional residual injections in the coarse diffusion stage, followed by a lightweight refinement module for geometric consistency and detail coherence.
+The architecture and training objectives are described in~\cref{sec:framework} and~\cref{sec:P_training_strategy}.